AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/amid.doc.md

 };
 ```

-We can pull the label by asking `decltype` the return type of `idyl` if invoked with `std::integral_constant<size_t, I>`.
+We can pull out the element of a given index by asking `decltype` the return type of `idyl` if invoked with `std::integral_constant<size_t, I>`.
 Here, `std::integral_constant` helps us create a type with an index for argument-dependent lookup.

-Now, we need to assemble an overload set for compilers to search for the correct `idyl`.
+Now, we will assemble an overload set and instruct compilers to pull the element out when provided with an index.
 Here's the entire implementation:

 ```C++
 template<typename...Elements>